 - For handlebar diameter: S: 22 – 26 mm, L: 30 – 36 mm

 The Pioneeryao bell is almost completely made out of metal.
-Thanks to it, it delivers a loud, crisp, and long sound and excellent durability.
+Thanks to this, it delivers a loud, crisp, and long sound and excellent durability.
 It’s also the loudest bell in this roundup.

-Its installation is a little more complicated due to the metal sheets, but I am sure you will make it.
+Its installation is a little more complicated due to the metal sheets, but I am sure you will manage it.

-If you opt for this bicycle bell, here is a quick installation tip: Make sure to lose the screws a bit.
+If you opt for this bicycle bell, here is a quick installation tip: Loosen the screws a bit.
 The installation will be much easier.
+It fits 22-26 mm or 30-36 mm-diameter handlebars.

 2. Greallthy Bell